 Lynch: 'Open dialogue' needed between law enforcement, tech

-The remarks come the same day as a congressional hearing featuring FBI Director James Comey and Apple's general counsel.
+The speech was being delivered on the same afternoon as a House Judiciary Committee hearing on encryption that was to include FBI Director James Comey and Apple's general counsel, Bruce Sewell, as witnesses.

-She's also speaking one day after a federal magistrate in Brooklyn ruled that the Justice Department cannot force Apple to provide the FBI with access to locked iPhone data.
+It also comes one day after a federal magistrate in Brooklyn, ruling in an ordinary drug case, said the Justice Department cannot force Apple to provide the FBI with access to locked iPhone data.

 That ruling from James Orenstein came two weeks after a judge in California directed Apple to help the FBI hack into a locked phone used by one of the gunmen responsible for the San Bernardino, California, mass shootings.
 Apple is challenging that decision, and a hearing is scheduled for later this month.